Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

 • pressure.

-Mennel's and Patik's tests are also eligible.
+The Mennel and Patik tests are also valid.

-Of the instrumental methods for diagnosing diseases of the sacroiliac joint, the following methods are used:
+Among the instrumental methods for diagnosing diseases of the sacroiliac joint, the following methods are used:

-The infectious process demonstrates the expansion of the joint cavity, a picture of resorption in the form of a slight decrease in the density of the substance of all involved bones near the joint.
+The infectious process demonstrates an expansion of the joint cavity, a picture of resorption in the form of a slight decrease in the density of the substance of all involved bones near the joint.

-Normal joint condition on x-ray
+Normal condition of the joint on x-ray

-• KLA (complete blood count);
+• CBC (complete blood count);

-• OAM (general urine analysis);
+• OAM (general urinalysis);

 • biochemical blood test;

-• articular fluid punctate.
+• joint fluid punctate.

-• x-ray;
+• X-ray;

 • Magnetic resonance imaging;